 Mental Health Therapy Is Available When You Need More Help

 Even with all of your love, caring, and resources at your disposal, you and your child might need additional help.
-There are a lot of emotions going on for everybody regarding school.
-Both you and your child need a healthy and emotionally safe environment to let things out and process.
+There are a lot of emotions going on for everybody regarding school, and many kids, especially teens, are experiencing increased anxiety symptoms.
+So it would help both you and your child to have a healthy and emotionally safe environment to let things out and process.